hrjheng/hrjheng.github.io/_pages/Publications.md

 - Oral presentation

-  1. _(Accepted at the 2021 Annual Meeting of the Physical Society of Taiwan)_ One-day High Energy Physics school 一日高能物理學家高中生研習營
+  1. _(Accepted at the 2021 Annual Meeting of the Physical Society of Taiwan)_ [One-day High Energy Physics school 一日高能物理學家高中生研習營](https://hrjheng.github.io/pdfs/TPS2021-OnedayHEP-proceeding.pdf)[^2]

   2. <a href="https://hrjheng.github.io/pdfs/Pheno2019-CMSRareDecays.pdf" target="_blank">Searches for rare decays of the Higgs boson at CMS</a>, Phenomenology Symposium 2019, University of Pittsburgh

   3. [Study of Higgs and Z boson decaying into J/&psi; + &gamma; in pp collisions at &radic;s=13TeV](https://hrjheng.github.io/pdfs/Korea_Diboson_20170915.pdf), Taiwan Korea joint workshop on particle physics, Seoul National University

+  [^2]: The 2021 Annual Meeting of the Physical Society of Taiwan was cancelled due to COVID-19.

 - Poster presentation
   1. _(Accepted at the 2021 Annual Meeting of the Physical Society of Taiwan)_ Energy reconstruction of electrons and electron-pion discrimination with BDT method using data and simulation in the October 2018 test beam of High Granularity Calorimeter